jaalto/project--shell-script-performance-and-portability/doc/RESULTS.md

 There is no practical difference.

-Process substitution is more general because the `while` loop runs under the same environment, and any variables defined or set will persist afte the loop.
+Process substitution is general because the
+`while` loop runs under the same environment, and any variables defined or set will persist afer the loop.

+Even though t1 (POSIX), which uses a temporary file, seems to be faster, it really isn't.
+What is not shown in the measurement is the extra `rm` cleanup for the temporary file, which must be taken into account, thus nullifying any perceived speed gains.

 # t-command-pwd-vs-variable-pwd.sh